Research on the Integrated Science Curriculum (RISC) survey

-Please note: The academic year 2017-2018 is the final year for the surveys to be offered under the current system of centralized data collection and reporting.
-For questions regarding the future use of these surveys please contact Prof. David Lopatto (firstname.lastname@example.org).
+Please note: The academic year 2017–18 was the final year for the surveys to be offered under the current system of centralized data collection and reporting.
+For questions regarding the future use of these surveys please contact Prof. David Lopatto.

-- Download a PDF copy of the pre-course survey.
+- Download a copy of the RISC student pre-course survey (PDF).

-- Access the RISC student post-course survey here.
+- Download a copy of the RISC student post-course survey (PDF).